Labour Day 2018

 The events in Toronto showed the power of workers to influence public opinion and shape policy through solidarity.
 Parades supporting and celebrating workers' rights became annual traditions across Canada, and in 1894 the Sir John Thompson government passed a law making Labour Day an official statutory day in recognition of the contribution workers made to the labour movement and workers' rights.

-Today we recognize the efforts of our forbearers in the labour movement as individuals and organizations hold events across Canada to honour those who have worked and fought to ensure better rights, wages and working conditions for all workers, and to speak out about ongoing labour issues and injustices.
+Today we recognize the efforts of our forbearers in the labour movement.
+Across Canada we come together to honour those who have fought to ensure better rights, wages and working conditions for all workers, and to speak out about ongoing labour issues and injustices.

-With their passion and dedication to the health, wellness, safety, and continuing education of their patients and clients, ONA members play a vital role in strengthening their communities and the labour movement.
+With their passion and dedication to the health, wellness and safety of their patients and clients, ONA members play a vital role in strengthening their communities and the labour movement.
 As patient advocates, ONA members – RNs, nurse practitioners, registered practical nurses and health-care professionals – are committed to speaking out about many issues that directly affect our ability to deliver high quality care.

 Because Labour Day parades and events allow us to demonstrate our unwavering commitment to human rights before large public audiences, ONA will coordinate and fund registration fees for Locals/Bargaining Units that plan to participate, and where there are more than 40 member participants, an appropriate float/vehicle.
 Also remember that locals can apply for political action monies under policy 26.11 to Vicki McKenna before the event.
 Contact your bargaining unit president or local coordinator for more information.

 If you or your Local will be participating in Labour Day activities in your community let us know by emailing email@example.com and we will post the details here for other ONA members.
 We also invite you to submit any photos from your event - be sure to include the names and Local number with your submission.

 See below for details about 2018 Labour Day events:

 Check back soon as the event listing will be updated as information becomes available.